ALIMENTARY SYSTEM

 3 Pharyngeal (Buccal) Epithelium

-A series of interfacial cells join the lips to the buccal cavity and the buccal cavity to the pharynx (See Epithelial System - Interfacial Epithelial Cells; PhaFIG 4; PharynxAtlas) (Wright and Thomson, 1981).
-The buccal cavity is surrounded, from anterior to the posterior, by the anterior hypodermis and the arcade cells, which constitute the anterior limit of the pharyngeal lumen (PhaFIG 4; InterFIG 1; InterFIG 3).
-Due to steric hindrance, each of these cells contributes small territories along the buccal cavity and their cell bodies lie more posteriorly in the head.
+A series of interfacial cells join the lips to the buccal cavity and the buccal cavity to the pharynx (See Epithelial System - Interfacial Epithelial Cells; PhaFIG 4A-D; PharynxAtlas) (Wright and Thomson, 1981).
+The buccal cavity is surrounded, from anterior to the posterior, by the anterior hypodermis and the arcade cells, which constitute the anterior limit of the pharyngeal lumen (PhaFIG 4E-I; InterFIG 1; InterFIG 3).
+Each of these cells contributes small territories along the buccal cavity and their cell bodies lie more posteriorly in the head.
 The arcade cells are contiguous with the pharyngeal epithelium, a thin tube made from nine cells, formed by two successive rings of nonsyncytial tissue with sixfold symmetry (PhaFIG 5) (Albertson and Thomson, 1976).
 Similar to the anterior hypodermal cells and the arcade cells, the cell bodies of the epithelial cells lie far posterior to the buccal cavity and extend thin processes anteriorly within the pharyngeal nerve cords to reach their territories surrounding the lumen (Albertson and Thomson, 1976).
 The most anterior epithelial cells, e1, are positioned as a single dorsal and two subventral cells, covering markedly thinner territories (as measured along the a/p axis) than the other six cells.
 The posteriormost cells, e3, are positioned in the same pattern, and their epithelial territories lie directly behind those of e1 cells.
 The intervening e2 cells lie at the three apices of the triangular lumen, and their epithelial territories span the width of both the e1 and e3 cells, yielding a sixfold symmetry.
 At their lateral borders, all of these epithelial cells are firmly connected to their immediate neighbors by large adherens junctions (running continuously at the apical border).
-Where the epithelial cells border the posterior arcade cells, there are again very prominent adherens junctions.
+Where the epithelial cells border the posterior arcade cells, there are again very prominent adherens junctions (PhaFIG5 D&E).

 PhaFIG 4A_DThe anterior digestive track is formed by the alignment of a series of cells